software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 22
 >
 > Write a developer guide documentation on _how to start the backend application_ on the command-line to the `README.md` file.
 Also, mention the required Java version for the project.
 Add it under a "Developer guide" subheading.
-For the sake of readability, code and command text is commonly highlighted (like in the example above).
-[Here's](https://markdownguide.offshoot.io/basic-syntax/#code) how that is done in Markdown.
+For the sake of readability, code and command-line command text is commonly highlighted in Markdown file (like in the example above).
+[Here's](https://markdownguide.offshoot.io/basic-syntax/#code) how that is done in Markdown syntax.
 >
 > You can assume that the reader of the `README.md` file is a software developer who knows how to use a command-line interface, the basic Git commands and install the required Java version. _Make sure that instructions on the developer guide work_ by cloning a new version of the repository and executing the steps on the developer guide one by one.